-- 1. Initial mobilization of lay leadership - 2.
+- 1. Initial mobilization of leadership (lay, educators, rabbis and professionals) - 2.
 Introducing the idea into the community

-Building a "wall-to-wall coalition" is one central objective of the Lead Communities project.
-A widening net of stakeholder involvement in Jewish education is the instrument for engaging a larger portion of the Jewish community.
-The mobilization of project leadership is the pivotal starting point for achieving that objective.
+Building a "wall-to-wall coalition" of all key actors in the community who have a stake in Jewish education is an important initial step of the Lead Communities Project.
+A widening net of stakeholder involvement in Jewish education is one of our instruments for engaging a larger portion of the Jewish community.
+The mobilization of leadership is a pivotal element for achieving that objective.

-The first issue is to identify core leadership to spearhead the effort, while devising a structure that allows a broad cross-section of the community to become actively engaged in the project.
-The leadership therefore must be carefully selected, and the structure must allow ample opportunity for constituents to obtain a stake in the process.
-Box 1, Concentric Circles of Leadership, suggests a framework for organizing the project.
+The first issue is to identify and recruit core leadership to spearhead the lead communities effort, while devising a structure that allows a broad cross-section of the community to become actively engaged in the project.
+The leadership therefore must be carefully selected (lead communities may want to contact CIJE staff or board members for help in recruiting key people), and the structure must allow ample opportunity for constituents to obtain a stake in the process.
+Box 1, Concentric Circles of Leadership, suggests a possible framework for organizing the project.